Melonboy56/files_for_scripts/README.md

 # files_for_scripts
-This repository is for scripts
+This repository is for scripts/code